Madison Hemings: Descendants

 Madison Hemings' youngest daughter Ellen Wayles Hemings married Andrew Jackson Roberts, a graduate of Oberlin College.
-They moved from Ohio to Los Angeles, California in 1885 with their first son Frederick, age six.
+They moved from Ohio to Los Angeles, California, in 1885 with their first son Frederick, age six.
 The senior Roberts founded the first black-owned mortuary there and became a civic leader in the developing community.
 Their son, Frederick Madison Roberts, named for his maternal grandfather, was college-educated and became a businessman in partnership with his father.
 He also became a community leader.
 In 1918 Roberts was first elected to the California legislature.
 He was re-elected numerous times, serving for a total of 16 years, and becoming known as "dean of the assembly".
-He is believed to have been the first person of African-American ancestry elected to political office west of the Mississippi River.
+He is believed to have been the first person of African American ancestry elected to political office west of the Mississippi River.
 Both he and his brother William Giles Roberts graduated from college.
 The Roberts descendants for generations have had a strong tradition of college education and public service.
 Their daughter Mary Ann Johnson left the state of Ohio, but the remainder of their children stayed in southern Ohio.

-Many of the Hemings' descendants who remained in Ohio were interviewed in the late twentieth century by two Monticello researchers as part of the Thomas Jefferson Foundation's "Getting Word" project.
+Many of the Hemings' descendants who remained in Ohio were interviewed in the late 20th century by two Monticello researchers as part of the Thomas Jefferson Foundation's "Getting Word" project.
 They were collecting oral histories from the descendants of enslaved families at Monticello; material has been added to the Monticello website and was included in the national Slavery at Jefferson's Monticello 2012 exhibit.
 The researchers found that Hemings' descendants had married within the mixed-race community for generations, choosing light-skinned spouses of an educated class and identifying as people of color within the black community.